Magnetization transfer explains most of the $T_1$ variability in the MRI literature: Data availability statement

 \section{Data availability statement}

-Code to replicate all results can be found at \url{https://jakobasslaender.github.io/T1variability/}.
-This website outlines all simulation code along with the here-presented results.
+Code to replicate all results can be found at \url{https://jakobasslaender.github.io/T1variability/v1.0}.
+This website outlines all simulation code along with the presented results.
+The results in the present paper were created with v1.0 of the simulation code.
 Contributions of additional $T_1$-mapping methods as well as improvements of the current methods are explicitly welcomed and can be facilitated via GitHub pull-requests.
 The fitting results are continuously updated with continuous-integration tools.